JuliaSmoothOptimizers/Krylov.jl/docs/src/processes.md

 # [Krylov processes](@id krylov-processes)

-Krylov processes are the foundations of Krylov methods, they generate bases of Krylov subspaces.
+Krylov processes are the foundation of Krylov methods, they generate bases of Krylov subspaces.

 ### Notation